b1rdmania/launch-layer-mvp-propulsion-dex/docs/why-launch-on-launch-layer.md

+---
+icon: sparkles
+---

-# 🤔 Why Launch on Launch Layer?
+# ✨ Why Launch on Launch Layer?

 Choosing the right launchpad is crucial for your project's success.
 Launch Layer is designed to be the most straightforward, fair, and community-centric platform on the Sonic network.
 Here's why builders are choosing us: